 4.2.4 Content from Wikipedia

-As it has been envisioned in section 2.2.5, Wikipedia stores a lot relevant data for HistoGlobe which is not straightforward to reuse, because of the Hivent-based data model and the lack of broad standardization in Wikipedia.
+As noted in section 2.2.5, Wikipedia stores a lot relevant data for HistoGlobe which is not straightforward to reuse, because of the Hivent-based data model and the lack of broad standardization in Wikipedia.
 This section assumes that the data could be parsed and processed easily.
 When defining the name of an Area, the user will get actual name suggestions from a collection of current and historical countries in Wikipedia.
 That saves time for researching short and formal names of Areas.